LibreCAD/docs/ref/customize.rst

 Style Sheets
 ------------

-In “Widget Options” you can choose a style; the style list is dependent on your operating system and the version of Qt used to build LibreCAD.
+In “Widget Options” you can also choose a style; the style list is dependent on your operating system and the version of Qt used to build LibreCAD.
 For example on Windows 7 and using Qt 5 the list is: ("Windows", "Fusion").
 More information can be found at http://doc.qt.io/qt-5/stylesheet.html and http://blog.qt.io/blog/2012/10/30/cleaning-up-styles-in-qt5-and-adding-fusion/

 Any style of a “Style Sheet” can be modified, but it is recommended that the “Fusion” style (Qt 5) be used as a base, because it is intended to be a cross platform style.
 After setting a style sheet you can edit it & save and then switch back to LibreCAD and use “Reload Style Sheet” (Ctrl+T).

 Tips:

-    - Play around with the example below for an easy start.
+    - Start with the example below to obtain and understanding of how style sheet affect the appearance of LibreCAD.
     - Look at the examples for “Color” and “Gradient” in the list of property types.
     - Check out the widget specific examples at: http://doc.qt.io/qt-5/stylesheet-examples.html